 Twisted knee with pinched nerve, unhappy?
 Nope, I can still appreciate that I am sitting in a warm room and someone is bringing me an icepack, and a cup of tea.

 Big, bad things going on in life, am I unhappy?
-I don’t think so, we just get on and deal with them … and then cry and argue afterwards to release the stress!
-Smaller things, a cold, a sore toe, finger, sinusitis, I am not so good with those … I complain and whinge and feel sorry for myself.
+I don’t think so, we just get on and deal with them, and then cry and argue afterwards to release the stress!
+Smaller things, a cold, a sore toe, finger, sinusitis, I am not so good with those… I complain and feel a bit sorry for myself.